jrandleman/Heist-Scheme/README.md

 ## Metaprogramming Advantages:
 * Code is data (parentheses construct an Abstract Syntax Tree)
-  - Hence Hygienic Macro System enables direct manipulation of the AST
+  - Hence Macro System enables direct manipulation of the AST
   - Quotation ([`quote`](#Quotation)) Converts Code to Data, Eval ([`eval`](#evalapply-symbol-append--typeof)) Converts Data to Code
   - Reader ([`read`](#Input-Procedures)) takes input and parses it into a quoted list of symbolic data
     * Hence [`read`](#Input-Procedures) and [`eval`](#evalapply-symbol-append--typeof) may be combined for a custom repl!